holoviz/holoviz/doc/installation.rst

    > conda update conda
    > conda update conda

-You should then make sure you have `anaconda-project` installed after activating your chosen conda environment:
+You should then make sure you have `anaconda-project` installed:

 ::